 The day is finally here.

-The season opener of the long-awaited, do-or-get-your-ass-canned year three of the Paul Pasqualoni era has arrived.
+The season opener of the long-awaited, do-or-get-your-ass-canned Year 3 of the Paul Pasqualoni era has arrived.

-Tonight, UConn country will at last be able turn the page from 5-7.
+Tonight, UConn country will at last be able to turn the page from 5-7.

 Upon kickoff, the Huskies will break free from all the off-season talk, worry and frustration to sprint downfield and clash with….
 Towson.